WE'VE MOVED!!

 Syd Campbell

-Brent is an improviser with over two decades of experience and has performed all over North America.
-He served as the Co-Artistic director of Instant Theatre (2016-2019) and is the current AD of the Spontaneous Shakespeare Company, a founding member of Fistful of Kicks and a proud member of Tightrope.
-He teaches for Vancouver Film School, Improv for Work and Wellness and, of course, Tightrope and is delighted to bring his love of narrative, absurdity and terrible puns to all.
+Brent Hirose (he/him) is an actor, writer, director, voice over artist, professional wrestler and improviser who has performed all over North America.
+He served as the Co-Artistic Director of Instant Theatre (2016-2019) and is the current AD of the Spontaneous Shakespeare Company, a current and founding member of Fistful of Kicks and a proud member of Tightrope.
+Along with Tightrope, he teaches improv for Improv for Work and Wellness and teaches and designed the curriculum for the Essentials stream at Vancouver Film School.
+He is delighted to bring his love of narrative, absurdity and terrible puns to all.
+When he is not doing improv you can probably see him body slamming people all around the Pacific Northwest as part of his tag team The Moral Panic.

 Ensemble & Faculty Member